 Dance at Stanborough helps students develop technical and expressive skills as well as knowledge and understanding of dance through performance, choreography and appreciation of professional works.
 Students taking part in dance at Stanborough increase their confidence and self-esteem, employ the skills of problem solving and creativity as well as developing teamwork and leadership skills.
 We aim to offer a wide range of opportunities for dance students including performances in school productions, leading and participating in dance clubs and a range of trips to dance events throughout the year.
 The courses provide a solid foundation for a career in dance or performing arts and/or further studies in dance or performing arts, including BTEC Level 3 Dance.

-Teacher of Dance: Miss F Smith
+Subject Leader Dance: Miss F Smith